BlackCat91s/taucoin/README.md

 Why Tau?
 ----------------
-TAU is the answer to Bitcoin’s lack of economic activity.
-It’s proven to be a great store of value but has not been able to jump into “medium of exchange”.
-With the innovation of Proof-of-Transactions, users are incentivized to make more transactions and increase circulation by receiving the block reward.
+TAU proposes a fast circulation currency without inflation.
+Users collectively grow and secure the network by doing essential behavior - transactions.
+With the technology innovation of "Proof Of Transaction", users with transaction history are rewarded by sharing the future block reward.
+No advantage is for concentrating wealth and hardware such as in POS and POW.
+Low barrier to get coins and rewarding to daily commoners behavior are TAU implementation of fairness.

 For more information, you can read the
 [original whitepaper](https://www.taucoin.io/whitePaper/TAU%20White%20Paper%20v0.1.pdf).